 The asset values used in the accounts are based upon a certificate issued by the Council's Director of Development & Environment.
-Additions since that date are included in the accounts at their cost of acquisition.
+Recent additions are included in the accounts at their cost of acquisition.

 3 Depreciation

 In accordance with FRS 15 depreciation is provided for on a straight line basis for all operational fixed assets with a finite life.